Computer-Assisted-Clinical-Medicine/UMM-CKM-Segmentation-Architectures/README.md

 ## Running the tests

-- The test can be run using pytest and will create a test_data directory, where the created test data will be saved.
+- The test can be run using pytest
 - They can also be run by hand using python -m SegmentationArchitectures.test_architectures

 ### Running the training